Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos.md

 - [[Above The Chaos, A Simple Invitation]]
 - [[Above The Chaos, The Great Game of Lionsberg]]
 - [[Above The Chaos, Introducing Lionsberg]]  - rough draft in progress
-- Surprise trip to Egypt + COP27 + Israel + Illness
+- Surprise trip to Egypt + COP27 + Israel

 ## October 2022